clowder-framework/CodeFlare-Extractors/index.md

     ```

 === "⏰  Event-Driven (triggers when files are added to dataset)"
     Even-driven extractors are perfect for when you upload data to Clowder via the REST API.
 This way, whenever you add files, you can run them through your ML inference, or whatever you want, post-processing.
 All in parallel, making full use of your hardware.
+Warning: Demo uses Tensorflow that is NOT compatible with Apple Silicon.

     ```shell
     cd CodeFlare-Extractors/event_driven_ml_inference/